DanielNobbe/STPlasticity/README.md

 These modifications are made as part of the course Neural Dynamics and Deep Learning at UvA.

+To work with this code, first run the generate_stimuli.py file, then you can run the experiment files.

+Below, the original README:
 # STSP
 A Nengo Implementation of Short-term Synaptic Plasticity (STSP) as proposed by Mongillo, Barak and Tsodyks (2008).
 ## How to use it